 Beautiful, layered models with fun animations.
 Adding instructions or suggestions for how to explore models could increase engagement for kids who prefer more guided exploration.

 Account allows parents and teachers to track multiple users' play.
-The 22-page downloadable handbook provides excellent ideas, extension activities, and resources.
+The downloadable handbook provides excellent ideas, extension activities, and resources.

 What's it about?

 THE HUMAN BODY BY TINYBOP lets kids get a peek inside the body with seven models that highlight important structures such as bones, lymph nodes, the heart, and the intestines.
 Kids can see how smelling flowers or being bitten by a mosquito sets off reactions that cause the brain to process sensory information.
 The heart beats, eyes synthesize visual information, and food digests.
 Kids can record audio observations or questions on each page.